sonic41592/ImgAlign/README.md

 # Quick Start
 Accepts file inputs or directories.
 Add the ImgAlign.exe file to path or open a CMD prompt in the folder it is in.
 Have a folder named HR and another named LR which contain the HR and LR images with matching names.
 Use the options -s (or --scale) to set the scaling multiple, and -m (or --mode) to set retention mode.
 Output images are saved in Output folder and are scaled properly.
+It is recommended to only use rotations or homography if they are needed because it may give worse results on image pairs that are aren't rotated or have warped homography.

 Example: